Gujarats/blog/content/blog/developing-neovim-plugin/index.md

   - editor
 categories:
   - editor
+toc: true
 ---

+## Notes

+This blog assumes that you have familiar with Lua programming language.
 Introduction on how to create your own plugins for neovim.
 This writing is referring to the youtube video from here [Writing Plugins - It's Never Been Easier (NeovimConf 2022)](https://www.youtube.com/watch?v=PdaObkGazoU)

-## Notes

-This blog assumes that you have familiar with Lua programming language.

 ```php
 $ -> this is the sign for executing the command in your terminal copy-past exclude the sign